dfinity/interface-spec/spec/index.md

 ### Ordering guarantees

 The order in which the various messages between canisters are delivered and executed is not fully specified.
-The guarantee provided by the IC is that function calls between two canisters are executed in order, so that a canister that requires in-order execution need not wait for the response from an earlier message to a canister before sending a later message to that same canister.
+The guarantee provided by the IC is that if a canister sends two messages to a canister and they both start being executed by the receiving canister, then they do so in the order in which the messages were sent.

 More precisely:

--   Method calls between any *two* canisters are delivered in order, as if they were communicating over a single simple FIFO queue.
+-   Messages between any *two* canisters, if delivered to the canister, start executing in order.
+Note that message delivery can fail for arbitrary reasons (e.g., high system load).

 -   If a WebAssembly function, within a single invocation, makes multiple calls to the same canister, they are queued in the order of invocations to `ic0.call_perform`.